cmolodo/covid-19/README.md

 Values for 2021-05-31 not provided due to the holiday.

+After 2021-07-02, data only reported weekly rather than every weekday.
+Data collection stopped for this county.

 #### Solano County
 http://www.solanocounty.com/depts/ph/ncov.asp
 Live data entered as of 2020-03-19, backfilled using press releases and WaybackMachine archive snapshots.
 (No JHU data available for this county.)